GENERAL TERMS AND CONDITIONS

 - In case the object of purchase is a vehicle, the buyer is obliged to take out a fully comprehensive insurance for vehicles and to immediately give evidence of the insurance contract.
 In case of breach of this duty, the seller has the right to take out this insurance at the expense of the buyer.
 If not agreed otherwise, this insurance must be used to cover the reparation costs of the object of purchase in case of damage.
 In case of severe damages, the seller can renounce from a repair; in this case, the insurance indemnity is used as a down payment for repayment of the sales price and for the costs incurred by the seller.
 The buyer now already assigns claims from the taken out insurance to the seller.

-- In case the buyer breaches his duty resulting from the reservation of ownership or in case he does not pay the price in form of the agreed rate payments, the seller has the right to demand, by registered letter or fax, the immediate restitution of the object of purchase at the expense of the buyer.
+- In case the buyer breaches his duty resulting from the reservation of ownership or in case he does not pay the price in form of the agreed rate payments, the seller has the right to demand, by registered letter, the immediate restitution of the object of purchase at the expense of the buyer.

 - The seller has the right of lien for mobile goods as a security, for interests and costs.